kaltura/nginx-aggr-module/README.md

 The following properties are required:
 * `type` - string, must be `"not"`.
 * `filter` - object, a filter object.

+## Embedded Variables

+The following built-in variables are available for use in `query` context -
+* `dim_name` - arbitrary dimension, the last part of the variable name is the name of the dimension in the input JSON.

 ## Copyright & License